Skip to content

 Sound Modifiers (SoundModifier)

 SoundModifier is an abstract base class for creating audio effects that modify the audio stream.
-Modifiers are applied to SoundComponent instances and process the audio data on a sample-by-sample basis.
+Modifiers are applied to SoundComponent instances or to AudioSegment, Track, Composition and process the audio data.

 Key Features:

-• ProcessSample(float sample, int channel): This is the core method that derived classes must implement.
-It takes a single audio sample and the channel index as input and returns the modified sample.
+• ProcessSample(float sample, int channel): This is the core method that derived classes can implement to process audio on a sample-by-sample basis.

-• Chaining: Modifiers can be chained together to create complex effects.
+• Chaining: Modifiers can be chained together on a SoundComponent to create complex effect pipelines.

 Built-in Modifiers: